One-on-One Career Clarity Coaching

 Freedom in being you is found after you dissolve down the false identity you’ve created in the name of survival and held up for so long.
 That’s why you’re exhausted.
 Holding up an inauthentic self is so much effort.
 Simply being you is effortless.
 For all those years I suffered because I so desperately just wanted to exist.
 To have the freedom to be.
 Having to be “somebody,” try to get somewhere in my life, create certain “successful” circumstances to feel safe was the source of all the pain.
 The good news is it’s all not necessary.

 My story is in a way everyone’s story.
 There comes a time when we each will need to go through the process of finding our authentic self, of awakening to what’s really true.
-And what’s true is that you are safe, good enough and perfect just as you are.
+And what’s true is that it’s safe to be your true self, you’re good enough, perfect just as you are, and have unbelievable unique and valuable gifts to offer the world.
 Build out your career and your life from this place and you’ll be on solid ground.

 They say that we are only willing to change, to look at what’s really going on and find the courage to change when things get really bad.
 That was true for me.
 So maybe you’re there now, maybe you’re not.
 But if you are, I’d like to share with you what I learned on my own journey and transformation.
 I’d like to share the things I have learned that have shown me life can be so much more enjoyable than you think.
 I’d like to hold your hand and guide you as you walk this path for yourself.